Definition - What does Embryo mean?

 The blastocyst has two distinct sections, an inner group of cells that will become the fetus, and a second, outer group of cells that will be the placenta and other supportive features.
 At this stage, the blastocyst implants into the uterine wall, where it will continue to grow while being protected and receiving nourishment from the rich uterine lining.
 The placenta, formed from the cells in the outer layer of the blastocyst, also begins to grow.

 During in vitro fertilization (IVF), the embryo develops in an identical fashion, except it occurs in a lab-based environment instead of the fallopian tubes.
-By the time the embryo has begun to develop, it is being prepared for transfer to the uterus.
+By the time the embryo has begun to develop, it is being prepared for transfer to a uterus.

 During the embryonic phase, the presence of genetic issues poses the highest risk to the fetus’ development.
 If the zygote inherited an abnormal number of chromosomes, the development system may struggle to overcome the complication.
 As a result, the embryo would be unable to grow properly, which could cause a miscarriage.